Table of Contents

 Krzysztof Wierzbicki is on a mission to find the degree to which the components of your bike can dampen vibrations.

-Over the last few years, he has used his smartphone accelerometer to compare frame materials, seatposts, saddles, tyres, handlebars, stems and forks – you can see a list of all of his real-world tests on GravelBikes.
+Over the last few years, he has used his smartphone accelerometer to compare frame materials, seatposts, saddles, tyres, handlebars, stems and forks – you can see a list of all of his real-world vibration tests HERE.

 Krzysztof’s testing has provided some interesting numbers, but he was keen to improve the accuracy of his data, so he built a treadmill that can control many more variables.
 He also invested in a professional accelerometer to take better measurements.

-His new treadmill endeavour, BikeLab, plans to provide the best information about the additional comfort on offer from different bike components.
+His new treadmill endeavour plans to provide the best information about the additional comfort on offer from different bike components.

 The Effect of Tyre Pressure On Bike Comfort

-The first BikeLab experiment was a tyre pressure test, which you can view HERE.
+The first experiment was a tyre pressure test.

 Krzysztof’s personal experience is that lowering your tyre pressure will improve your comfort more than almost any other component.
-His real-world testing on gravel roads and forest trails has found that the difference between 30 and 40psi is a whopping 23.8 to 27.7% reduction in vibrations at the handlebar.
+His real-world test on fast gravel roads and bumpy forest trails has found that the difference between 30 and 40psi is a 23.8 to 27.7% reduction in vibrations at the handlebar.

-To put this into context, Krzysztof tested a Lauf suspension fork on gravel roads to find it reduced vibrations by only 5% when compared to a regular carbon fork.
-Just a little bit too much tyre pressure in your front tyre and the vibration benefits of your fancy Lauf fork will have all but disappeared!
+To put this into context, Krzysztof tested a Lauf suspension fork and found it reduced vibrations by only 1.3% when compared to the most compliant rigid carbon fork.
+Just a little bit too much tyre pressure in your front tyre and the vibration benefits of your fancy Lauf fork will have all but disappeared.

 There is obviously a practical limit to reducing tyre pressure, and it will depend on your rider weight, whether you’re carrying luggage, your average speed and the types of surfaces you will be riding on.

-A good tyre pressure won’t have your tyres squirming beneath you and steering unpredictably.
-It won’t have too much rolling resistance.
+The ideal tyre pressure won’t have your tyres squirming beneath you and steering unpredictably.
+It won’t result in too much rolling resistance.
 It won’t allow your rims to strike the ground when you hit hard-edge bumps, resulting in pinch-flats, or worse – totalled rims.